rafic98/responsive-web-design-fundamentals/Notes/flex box notes.md

 ## flex-flow:<direction><flow>

 - it is a shorthand css property to specify flex dirextion and flex wrap in a single line of code.

+## Aligning items in flexbox

+### Justify-content

+- it is used to define how the items should be aligned along the main axis inside a flex container

+- justify content values include:
+  - flex-start
+  - flex-end
+  - center
+  - space-evenly
+  - space-around
+  - space-between

+### align-items

+- it is used to define how the items should be aligned along the cross axis inside a flex container.

+- align-items values include:
+  - stretch
+  - flex-start
+  - flex-end
+  - center
+  - baseline

+### align-content

+- it is used to align lines of tems as a whole

+-align-content values include:

+- flex-start
+- flex-end
+- center
+- stretch
+- space-around
+- space-between